circleci/circleci-docs/jekyll/_cci2/faq.md

 ### Can I use the API with Workflows?
 Not yet, but we are working on that functionality.

-### Can I run the Auto-cancel feature with Workflows?
+### Can I use the Auto-cancel feature with Workflows?
 Not yet, but we are working on that functionality.

 ### Can I use Workflows with CircleCI 1.0?